kanthoney/knex-users/README.md

 Authenticate your users.
 The `authenticate(id, password, [compare])` method returns a resolved promise if the user authenticated successfully, or a rejected promise otherwise.
 The `compare(supplied, stored)` function can be used to check the supplied password against the stored password, otherwise the authentication passes if the two are equal.
+The `compare` function is deprecated - use the `check_password` config option when initializing the module instead.

 ```
 users.authenticate('admin', 'letmein')